 One in 10 adolescents reported not visiting their health care provider in the previous year despite wanting to do so because of the fear that their parents would find out (Thrall).
 This study also found that the provision of confidential healthcare was a significant predictor of having discussed substance use with providers in the preceding two years.

 One British survey of 188 adolescents ages 16 to 17 found that 85% of them ranked confidentiality as the first- or second-most-important issue in seeking health services (followed by telephone advice, written information, special clinics, friendliness and magazines in waiting room) (McPherson).

 Another survey found that 58% of adolescents had health concerns they wished to keep private from their parents.
 Due to concerns about privacy, only 57% were willing to see their physician about sensitive subjects (Cheng).

 Doesn’t the law require we tell parents these things?

 Laws regarding confidentiality vary from state to state.
 In Washington state, confidentiality is tied to informed consent, such that any individual who can provide informed consent (and most adolescents can provide consent for diagnosis and treatment of STDs, pregnancy, contraception and psychiatric care) is also owed the duty of confidentiality.

-How will you strategize what happens next, i.e., sending a test while the girl waits, but not telling the mom what has been done?
+How will you strategize what happens next, e.g., sending a test while the girl waits, but not telling the mom what has been done?

 What is perhaps most important is to make a plan with the girl.
 One option is to suggest that a visit to a public health clinic or Planned Parenthood might be a safer way to protect her confidentiality.